April Is For Fools

 Around The Internet

-That’s all for now.
-And as always, you can support my research on Patreon.
+That’s all for this installment.
+As always, you can support my research on Patreon.